-3 Adaptive Mutation Simulated Annealing (AMSA)
+III.
+Adaptive Mutation Simulated Annealing (AMSA):-

 The philosophy of AMSA is also based on the physical process of thermodynamics Annealing.
 However this search technique has a smart in built mechanism to mutate the step size optimization.
-Basically AMSA uses Metropolis sampling in a same way like SA, however it uses the count of Metropolis of acceptance in order to mutate the step length which eventually control the Metropolis Probability (P_M) and so that the search direction.
+Basically AMSA uses Metropolis sampling in a same way like SA, however it uses the count of Metropolis of acceptance in order to mutate the step length which eventually control the Metropolis Probability ( $P_M$ ) and so that the search direction.

 During search process initially (or when the temperatrure is high) the step size should be large so that most of the surface would be explored and eventually when the algorithm finds a direction of convergence the step size should be decreased to get fine tunning of the variables.
-In SA this change in step length has to be done manually, however in AMSA, an algorithm has been The Metropolis accepatnce is the key for the adaptive mutation of the step length [6].
-If the P_M is very high, that means the search process may trap in a basin which may cause premature convergence, so the step length should be higher to reduce the P_M .
-One can use the following equation to increase the step length $\Delta = \Delta \times (1.0 + r) \dots \dots \dots (4)$
+In SA this change in step length has to be done manually, however in AMSA, an algorithm has been inplemented to mutate the same by its own.

+The Metropolis accepatnce is the key for the adaptive mutation of the step length [6].
+If the $P_M$ is very high, that means the search process may trap in a basin which may cause premature convergence, so the step length should be higher to reduce the $P_M$ .
+One can use the following equation to increase the step length

+$$\Delta = \Delta \times (1.0 + r) \dots \dots \dots \dots (4)$$

 Where, r is therandum number between 0 to 1.
-Then according to the equation (4) the upper limit of the increment in step length (Δ) is 100%.
-Similarly if P_M is very low one must decrease the Δ in order to reduce unnecessary exploration.
-Very low P_M means that the optimizer heads nowhere.
-This would not be a good situation either just like very high P_M .
-Then the Δ may be reduced by the following manner
+Then according to the equation (4) the upper limit of the increment in step length ( $\Delta$ ) is 100%.
+Similarly if $P_M$ is very low one must decrease the $\Delta$ in order to reduce unnecessary exploration.
+Very low $P_M$ means that the optimizer heads nowhere.
+This would not be a good situation either just like very high $P_M$ .
+Then the $\Delta$ may be reduced by the following manner